 2. Use in Tomato-Based Dishes

 This is where Italian spice shines!
-Add it to marinara, bolognese, or any pasta sauce simmering away on your stove.
+Add it to marinara, bolognese, or any pasta sauce simmering on your stove.

 3. Sprinkle Before Roasting